Skip to content

 Terminals

-One domestic terminal (nine gates) + a separate, much smaller international terminal (single gate)
+Domestic (nine gates) + separate international terminal (single gate)

 Currency